 Retired and loving it.
-Now I finally have the time for history and research.
 Enjoy old cemeteries and photographing the markers.|

-I also spend many hours researching edit requests at local court houses, libraries, and online.
+I spend many hours researching edit requests at local court houses, libraries, and online.
 I often find edit requests have errors and therefore decline as allowed by Find a Grave.
 If this is a problem for requestors, I transfer management to Find a Grave.
 The majority of edit requests are approved within the 21 day time allowed.
 No one benefits from memorials with erroneous information.
 If there are no grave marker photos, likely the name and dates have been added from an index or other source.
 If you are a family member and asking for a transfer, please state and explain your relationship.

 Thank you to all the volunteers who donate their hours, photos, research and help to others seeking their missing family and friends.